stevejay/middleengine-website/src/posts/2018-12-21-a-react-development-flow.md

 };
 ```

-I am going to use [React Final Form](https://github.com/final-form/react-final-form) to manage the form; it will pass my _UserSearchForm_ component a prop called `handleSubmit`.
-As for the content of the form, it is up to you if you include the entire markup for the form in the _UserSearchForm_ component or if you create a series of components (e.g., _Button_, _TextInput_, etc).
+I am going to use [React Final Form](https://github.com/final-form/react-final-form) to manage the form; it will pass my UserSearchForm component a prop called `handleSubmit`.
+As for the content of the form, it is up to you if you include the entire markup for the form in the UserSearchForm component or if you create a series of components (e.g., Button, TextInput, etc).
 The app you are working on will probably already have a set of shared components for buttons and inputs, either home-grown or as part of a component library, so you would just use those.
-I am going to keep things simple and include the button and text input in the _UserSearchForm_:
+I am going to keep things simple and include the button and text input in the UserSearchForm:

 ```jsx
 const UserSearchForm = ({ handleSubmit }) => (